alper-yoruk/AspNetCore.Docs.tr-tr/aspnetcore/data/ef-rp/intro.md

 ### <a name="add-the-database-exception-filter"></a>Veritabanı özel durum filtresini ekleme

-`AddDatabaseDeveloperPageExceptionFilter` `ConfigureServices` Aşağıdaki kodda gösterildiği gibi öğesine ekleyin:
+<xref:Microsoft.Extensions.DependencyInjection.DatabaseDeveloperPageExceptionFilterServiceExtensions.AddDatabaseDeveloperPageExceptionFilter%2A> `ConfigureServices` Aşağıdaki kodda gösterildiği gibi öğesine ekleyin:

 # <a name="visual-studio"></a>[Visual Studio](#tab/visual-studio)